-2506-0 ITAAC CLOSEOUT PROCESS, ITAAC MAINTENANCE AND REQUIRED NOTIFICATIONS
+2506-08 ITAAC CLOSEOUT PROCESS, ITAAC MAINTENANCE AND REQUIRED NOTIFICATIONS

-0.01 ITAAC Closeout Process .
+08.01 ITAAC Closeout Process .
 For each ITAAC, in accordance with 10 CFR 52.99(c)(1), the licensee is required to notify the NRC that the prescribed inspections, tests, and analyses have been performed and that the prescribed acceptance criteria have been met.
 The notification must contain sufficient information to demonstrate that the prescribed inspections, tests, and analyses have been performed and that the prescribed acceptance criteria have been met.
-This notification is commonly referred to as an ITAAC ().
+This notification is commonly referred to as an ITAAC Closure Notification (ICN).
 These notifications facilitate the staff recommendation regarding the 10 CFR 52.103(g) finding on whether all of the acceptance criteria are met.

-All s are reviewed by the staff to determine whether or not the ITAAC can be closed.
+All ICNs are reviewed by the staff to determine whether or not the ITAAC can be closed.
 This process will be led by DCIP and closely coordinated with CCI, OGC, other NRO divisions, and NSIR.
-During the review, the staff will verify NRC inspection results related to the respective ITAAC, review all information that could bear on the ITAAC from other sources, and make a determination of whether or not the ITAAC should be closed.
+During the ICN review, the staff will verify NRC inspection results related to the respective ITAAC, review all information that could bear on the ITAAC from other sources, and make a determination of whether or not the ITAAC should be closed.
 As part of the ITAAC closure strategy, the staff plans to ensure that a majority of ITAAC targeted for direct inspection have been inspected prior to closing other ITAAC in the same family that were not directly inspected.

 The staff is required, at appropriate intervals during construction, to publish Federal Register notices of successful ITAAC completion.
 The periodic notices will not only inform the public that the licensee has completed the inspections, tests, and analyses in one or more ITAAC, but also that the staff has completed its review of the involved ITAAC and has found that the licensee successfully completed the ITAAC.